 If you live in your school’s walk zone, your child can enjoy many benefits of a walk to and from school such as boosting readiness to learn and academic performance, decreasing levels of stress and increasing levels of happiness.

 On days when you may need to drive, consider a safe drop off location away from the school and let your child walk the last five minutes.
 This will allow them to enjoy the benefits of physical activity and help you avoid congestion around your school.

 School Crossing Guards

-Your municipality provides School Crossing Guards, to help with your child’s journey to school.
+Your municipality provides School Crossing Guards to help with your child’s journey to school.
 Keeping children safe is their number one priority.
-Click HERE to learn more about your school's crossing guard.
+To learn more about your municipal crossing guard locations CLICK HERE